mmillmor/AmazonEcho-to-Vera/README.md

 To use Login with Amazon, create a free account as described at https://developer.amazon.com/public/community/post/TxNL8HYBBE7YTE/Tips-for-Using-Login-with-Amazon-in-Alexa-Connected-Home-CoHo-Skills

+You will need to tell Amazon your client ID and client Secret, your Lambda function identifier, your Amazon account ID, and the following;

+The OAuth Scope: profile:user_id
+The OAuth Authorization URL: https://www.amazon.com/ap/oa The OAuth token URL:  https://api.amazon.com/auth/o2/token

 Note, if you use Login With Amazon, your credentials won't be stored on the OAuth server, so they have to be hard coded in the lambda file.
 Use the file alexa_lambda_amazon_oauth.js, entering your username and *encoded* password in there.
 You can use the file generate_sha1_password.html to generate your encoded password - it will run the md5 function on a combination of your username and password, and it does it all in the browser so it isn't sending your password anywhere..

 #### Testing in Amazon (Login with Amazon)